Skip to content

 A third component, called triglycerides, also play an important role as they produce energy for the body.
 Triglycerides comprise the most common type of fat in human body.
 They come from food, especially butter, oil, and other edible fats.3 High triglyceride levels are considered a risk factor in the development of cardiovascular diseases.2

 Dyslipidemia refers to either low levels of HDL, or high levels of LDL and triglycerides in the blood.4 An LDL level less than 100 mg/dL is generally considered ideal.5 However, recommended LDL levels could be lower in cases involving various risk factors, such as age (>50 years for men and >60 years for women), tobacco use, other comorbidities (e.g., hypertension, diabetes), and a family history of heart disease.
 An HDL level higher than 40 mg/dL is considered optimal.
-Regarding triglycerides levels, a level below 150 mg/dL is considered ideal.5 The more risk factors there are, the more carefully the HDL–LDL ratio and triglycerides should be controlled.
+Regarding triglyceride levels, a level below 150 mg/dL is considered ideal.5 The more risk factors there are, the more carefully the HDL–LDL ratio and triglycerides should be controlled.

 Regular blood tests are recommended, to check cholesterol levels.
-For adults, cholesterol levels should be checked every four to six years.6 As individuals age, regular check-ups are necessary, and some people may need to check their cholesterol more frequently; this is case for patients with heart disease, diabetes, or a family history of high cholesterol.6 Talk with your doctor about how frequently you should have your cholesterol levels checked.
+For adults, cholesterol levels should be checked every four to six years.6 As individuals age, regular check-ups are necessary, and some people may need to check their cholesterol more frequently; this is the case for patients with heart disease, diabetes, or a family history of high cholesterol.6 Talk with your doctor about how frequently you should have your cholesterol levels checked.
 Additionally, he or she may examine cholesterol levels via a blood test called a lipid profile, which shows HDL, LDL, and triglyceride levels in terms of milligrams per deciliter (mg/dL) or grams per liter (g/l).

 Total cholesterol (TC)7 = “good cholesterol” HDL + “bad cholesterol” LDL + VLDL